se-edu/collate/docs/Developer-Guide.md

 # Data Component
 ![Class diagram for Data](images/developer-guide/data-class-diagram.png)

-The `Data` component contains the classes that represent the various elements that are required in calculating contribution statistics.
+The Data component contains the classes that represent the various elements that are required in calculating contribution statistics.

 `Logic` manipulates these classes and the UI components will use the data within these classes to render the display that users will see.

 ## `Author` Class
 This class represents authors who have contributed to the project.
 Each `Author` can have multiple associated `CodeSnippet` objects.

-`Author` objects have several fields of `Property` type.
+The `Author` class is also specially constructed to make it easier for the GUI to use its fields. `Author` objects have several fields of `Property` type.
 These class variables are special JavaFX constructs which behave in a similar manner as typical Java types such as integer, double and String types.
 For example, `Author` has a `IntegerProperty` type for its `linesOfCode` variable.
 This variable contains an integer which can be accessed by calling `linesOfCode.get()`.

-By utilising JavaFX `Property` types, the `GUI` can interact directly with the `Author` class to render details in a table easily.
+By utilising JavaFX `Property` types, the GUI can interact directly with the `Author` class to render details in a table easily.

 > You can read more about JavaFX Properties [here](https://docs.oracle.com/javase/8/javafx/properties-binding-tutorial/binding.htm).